About the NZHS

 - To promote awareness & interest in amphibians and reptiles and their conservation;

-- To encourage the study of New Zealand's own species;
+- To encourage the conservation and study of New Zealand's own species;

-- To encourage the captive keeping and breeding of New Zealand herpetofauna;
+- To encourage and support the responsible captive management and breeding of New Zealand herpetofauna;

-- To supply information and support to members holding such exotic reptiles and amphibians as may be legally kept in New Zealand.
+- To supply information and support to members holding such native or exotic reptiles and amphibians as may be legally kept in New Zealand.